Davsan88/guidesAndNotes/aws_practitioner.md

 Data residency refers to the physical or geographic location of data and its implications for data sovereignty and compliance with local regulations.

+### AWS for Government

+AWS for Government provides cloud services that meet the unique regulatory, security, and compliance requirements of government agencies.